Custom-Software/SubSpectra-Firmware/README.md

 - Download files directly from your Flipper Zero
 - You can clone this repo and make SubSpectra the ultimate firmware for you!
 - Includes built in language tool, languagetool-master, by [LanguageTool](https://github.com/languagetool-org)
+> [!CAUTION]
+> Version 1.3 of SubSpectra is no longer supported with security features.
+To learn more, click the link below.
+> #7
 ***
 ## Building
 - **Developer Documentation** - [developer.flipper.net](https://developer.flipper.net/flipperzero/doxygen)